 Jeanne Hébuterne, Woman in a Bell Hat, 1919, private collection.
 Artnet.

-Some of her works are executed in exquisite Art Deco style, but as previously with drawings, none of them signed.
-She never exhibited nor ever had any contract with an art dealer (although Leopold Zborowski, the primary art dealer of Modigliani was their friend).
+Some of Hébuterne’s works are executed in exquisite Art Deco style, but as with drawings, none of them signed.
+She never exhibited nor ever had any contract with an art dealer (although Leopold Zborowski, the primary art dealer of Modigliani, was their friend).
 Did Modigliani appreciate Hébuterne’s talent?
 Hopefully, although he was known as an extremely ruthless critic.

 Jeanne Hébuterne, An Old Lady with a Necklace, 1919, private collection.
 Wikimedia Commons (public domain).

-There are very few known paintings by Jeanne Hébuterne, hence they are a rarity at auctions.
-The first self-portrait from the top, in which Jeanne Hébuterne is wearing a kimono that she had probably sewn herself, was sold for €247,500 on 18 October 2018 at Christie’s in Paris.
+There are very few known paintings by Hébuterne, hence they are a rarity at auctions.
+Her 1917 Self-Portrait in which Hébuterne is wearing a kimono that she had probably sewn herself, was sold for €247,500 on 18 October 2018 at Christie’s in Paris.

 Click and follow us on Google News to stay updated all the time